Select Page

 • Closed on Sundays

-Description: The 31st Día de Muertos (Day of the Dead) art show at Maude Kerns Center.
-Giant Catrina collaboration of Palma Corral and Alejandro Barragan.
-In addition Oregon Muertos provided over 12 printmaking artists who will be on display as part of this important annual event.
+Description: The 31st annual Día de Muertos (Day of the Dead) art show at Maude Kerns Center.
+The show includes a giant Catrina, a collaboration of Palma Corral and Alejandro Barragan.
+In addition, Oregon Muertos has assembled work from over 12 printmaking artists to display as part of this important annual event.

 Click here to learn more ⊕